hazelcast/hazelcast-jet/site/docs/design-docs/015-event-reordering.md

 We can keep the order even without the partitioning key, simply by keeping the partitions isolated throughout the pipeline.
-This seems to allows us a level of parallelism equal to the number of partitions in the source.
+This seems to allow us a level of parallelism equal to the number of partitions in the source.
 However, it is pretty inflexible:

 1. Jet's symmetrical execution model means that the source parallelism